 Much of what I read online seemed quite alarming and nearly scared me out of going on the trip.
 On the other hand, some of the posts read laughingly dismissive of any precautions.

 After finally just going there myself, I can assure you that yes, as in any solo adventure, caution is important, but fear is unnecessary.
-It’s a fine line, and I hope the tips below can aid you in developing a nuanced idea of traveling to Morocco as a solo female traveler.
+It’s a fine line, and I hope the travel tips below can aid you in developing a nuanced idea of visiting Morocco as a solo female traveler.